 Stop AI Creating Sprawling Documentation

-The first thing AI wants to do is create documentation.
+The first thing the system wants to do is create documentation.

 README files.
 Process guides.
 Comment blocks.
 Changelogs.
 Architecture documents.
 Style guides.
 Every conversation ends with “shall I create a document capturing this?”